1kevgriff/kevgriffin.v4/blog/2022-01-11 SignalR Mastery Year In Review.md

 Well, yes.
 The course has made about six thousand dollars (US), but I also have made over $30,000 from consulting engagement leads.
 The riches are in the niches, as they like to say!

+## Post-launch support

+Suprisingly, SignalR Mastery students don't ask many questions.
+A lot of the time, the questions are answered in the course and I need to direct the students to the correct answers.

+Other times, students want consulting from the Q&A, which is difficult to do due to individual circumstances.
+Consulting involves many conversations, and having context into the overall problems a person is trying to solve.

 ## Would I Do It Again?

 Yes.
 100%.